Battery Voltage to State of Charge (SOC) Calculator

 State of charge (SOC) is the estimated percentage of usable capacity remaining in a battery, where 100% is "full" and 0% is "empty."
 One quick way to estimate SOC is to measure the battery's open-circuit voltage (OCV) and map that voltage to a typical voltage–SOC curve for the battery chemistry.

-This page estimates SOC from a resting voltage measurement for three common chemistries: lithium‑ion (typical 4.20 V/cell full), LiFePO4 (typical 3.65 V/cell full), and lead‑acid (≈2.12 V/cell full).
-It converts pack voltage to per‑cell voltage using your “cells in series” input, then interpolates between reference points to produce an approximate SOC.
+This page estimates SOC from a resting voltage measurement for three common chemistries: lithium‑ion (typical 4.20 V/cell full), LiFePO4 (≈3.45 V/cell rested full), and lead‑acid (≈2.12 V/cell full).
+It converts pack voltage to per‑cell voltage using your "cells in series" input, then interpolates between reference points to produce an approximate SOC.
+The method is popular because it needs nothing more than a multimeter, but it only works when the battery has genuinely rested — the sections below explain why, and how far you can trust the number.

 How to measure voltage for the best SOC estimate